Flopping in Basketball Explained: Taking a Close Look at the Controversial Tactic

 NCAA Men’s Basketball has also upped the penalty for flopping in basketball games.
 Previously, officials would issue a warning before a technical foul.

-But as of the 2022-23 season, there’s no warning.
+But since the 2022-23 season, there’s no warning.
 Men’s basketball officials can immediately give Class B technical fouls for flopping.
 The opposing team gets one free throw before a technical foul.

 NCAA Women’s Basketball